perry-ai/NexusNode16/README.md

 ## 🏗️ Project Overview

-> MyTools is a comprehensive full-stack development toolkit built on Node.js 16+, designed to boost your productivity with its modular architecture and rich feature set. 🚀
+> NexusNode16 is a comprehensive full-stack development toolkit built on Node.js 16+, designed to boost your productivity with its modular architecture and rich feature set. 🚀

 Key highlights:
 - 💻 **Full-stack Solution**: Combines Nuxt.js frontend with Express backend